Why all AI-written tweets sound the same (and how to actually fix it)

 The second instinct is fine-tune.
 Some teams take an open model and fine-tune on the creator's posts.
 This works better than prompting, but it is expensive, hard to operate without a research team, and still inherits the general-model defaults on every signal not explicitly trained against.
 The full technical comparison of prompting versus fine-tuning versus voice-profiling is in how to train AI on your writing voice: the technical breakdown, the technical companion to this essay.

-The operating reason general AI cannot draft in your voice
+The operating reason general AI cannot draft in your style

 Behind the mechanical explanation is an operating reason most takes skip.
 General-purpose AI tools were built to be useful to everyone.
 The optimization target is helpful, polite, broadly competent, low-risk output.
 That target is the opposite of voice.
 Voice is by definition not-everyone.
 It is specific.
 It refuses the broadly competent middle.
 The most recognizable creators on X have voices that would fail a usefulness test for the median reader.
 Naval's aphoristic compression is not optimized for clarity.
 Paul Graham's essay rhythm is not optimized for skimmability.
 They are optimized for being themselves.
 A general AI cannot produce that output because the model's training objective rules it out before generation starts.